skazhy/ynab-swedbank/README.md

-# YNAB CSV converter for Swedbank
+# YNAB API client and CSV converter for Swedbank

+`ynab-api` knows both how to transform Swedbank CSVs into CSVs supported by YNAB & import Swedbank CSVs into YNAB via their API.
+YNAB API ids can be either provided via env vars or through command line options.

 ## Setup